microsoft/vs-mef/README.md

 var program = exportProvider.GetExportedValue<Program>();
 ```

 ### Hosting MEF in an extensible application

 To have more control over the MEF catalog or to allow extensibility after you ship your app,
+you can install the [Microsoft.VisualStudio.Composition][VSMEFPkg] NuGet package:

+    Install-Package Microsoft.VisualStudio.Composition

-you can install the Microsoft.VisualStudio.Composition package and host VS MEF with code like this:
+Then host VS MEF with code like this:

 ```csharp
 // Prepare part discovery to support both flavors of MEF attributes.